Law without law: from observer states to physics via algorithmic information theory: Introduction

 Section~\ref{SecAlgorithmicProbability} will introduce the notions of observer states and algorithmic probability.
 Section~\ref{SecPostulates} spells out the postulates of this paper's approach, and motivates why algorithmic probability is our measure of choice.

 The second part reconstructs aspects of physics from the postulates, and uses them to address some of the puzzles of Table~\ref{fig_motivation}.
 While our methodological starting point is in some sense solipsistic, Section~\ref{SecSimpleLaws} shows how we can nevertheless understand the existence of an external world with simple computable probabilistic laws of physics as a \emph{consequence} of this framework.
 Furthermore, Section~\ref{SecObjectivity} proves that we also obtain an emergent notion of objective reality.
 Subsections~\ref{SubsecZombies} and \ref{SubsecImmortality} argue, however, that there are extreme situations in which objective reality breaks down, leading to the phenomena of ``probabilistic zombies'' and ``subjective immortality''.
 Section~\ref{SecApplication} describes how the Boltzmann brain problem gets dissolved, and what we can say about the computer simulation of agents.
-Finally, Section~\ref{SecQuantum} shows that some basic phenomena of quantum theory are to be expected in this framework, before we conclude in Section~\ref{SecConclusions}.
+Finally, Section~\ref{SecQuantum} argues that some basic phenomena of quantum theory can perhaps be understood as consequences of this paper's approach, before we conclude in Section~\ref{SecConclusions}.